Key Takeaways

 - Eating meals throughout the day that were too small and inadequate in calories.

-- You could be celebrating a happy event and caught up in the moment, so you ignore your fullness cues.
+- Feeling caught up celebrating a happy event, so you ignore your fullness cues.

 - Feelings of sadness or stress fuel emotional eating.